How To Do A Scissor Sweep BJJ Step By Step

 how to build a tough bjj half guard game

-The scissor sweep is one of the easiest jiu-jitsu sweeps that every practitioner enjoys learning.
+The scissor sweep is one of the easiest jiu-jitsu sweeps every practitioner enjoys learning.
 But a lot of them find trouble in the scissor sweep setups.
-So,

-What are the BJJ scissor sweep details that you need to handle in order to execute this sweep properly?
+So, What are the BJJ scissor sweep details that you need to handle to execute this sweep properly?

 Here is a good BJJ video tutorial about how to set up grips while performing the scissor sweep by John Danaher.